HubTurbo/HubTurbo/docs/labels.md

 - Select `New > Label` (<kbd>Ctrl</kbd> + <kbd>L</kbd>) from the menu.

+## Label Groups

+HubTurbo supports label groups using two different delimiters.

+- `.` indicates an exclusive group, multiple labels from this kind of group cannot be applied (e.g. `priority.low`)
+- `-` indicates a non-exclusive group, multiple labels from this kind of group can be applied (e.g. `feature-labels`)

 ## Adding/editing labels of an issue/PR

 Pressing <kbd>L</kbd> after selecting an issue card brings up the Label Picker.